+Background:

-Background: The bench press (BP) is a complex exercise of the upper body in which great external loads can be lifted, requiring high neuromuscular activity.
-Electromyography (EMG) is the study of muscle function through the inquiry of the electrical signal the muscles emanate.
+The bench press (BP) is a complex exercise of the upper body in which great external loads requiring high neuromuscular activity can be lifted.
+Electromyography (EMG) is a study of the muscle function through the inquiry of the electrical signal the muscles emanate.
+The aim of the present study was to analyse changes in EMG activity of the prime movers during 10 sets of the flat bench press.

+Material and methods:

-Material/Methods: The aim of the present study was to analyze changes in the EMG activity of the prime movers during 10 sets of the flat bench press.
-10 male athletes representing different sport disciplines, experienced in resistance training took part in the study.
+Ten male athletes representing different sport disciplines, experienced in resistance training took part in the study.